This post may contain affiliate links, please see the privacy policy for details.

 • 1 Tablespoon chia seeds

-• 1 Dash cinnamon
+• 1 Pinch ground cinnamon

-• 11 cherries, freeze dried or fresh
+• 11 cherries, fresh and pitted or freeze dried

-• 3 Tablespoon greek yogurt
+• 3 Tablespoons Greek yogurt

 • 1 Tablespoon cocoa nibs